-On the asymptotic spatial behavior of the solutions for several models for the nerve fibers.
+On the asymptotic spatial behaviour of the solutions of the nerve system

-CitationLeseduarte, M. C.; Quintanilla, R. On the asymptotic spatial behaviour of the solutions of the nerve system.
+CitacióLeseduarte, M. C.; Quintanilla, R. On the asymptotic spatial behaviour of the solutions of the nerve system.
 "Asymptotic analysis", 01 Març 2015, vol. 91, núm.
 3-4, p.
 185-203.